ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 If the AS receives an error response from the RS, the AS replies to C with an access token response, which includes the "access_token" parameter specifying the access token T_NEW and the "token_upload" parameter encoding the value 1 (see {{sec-token_upload}}).

-In case the RS replied to the AS with an error response and could not find the old access token T_OLD to supersede with T_NEW, the RS does not have anymore the secure communication association that was previously shared with C and associated with T_OLD.
+In the case that the RS replied to the AS with an error response and could not find the old access token T_OLD to supersede with T_NEW, the RS does not have anymore the secure communication association that was previously shared with C and associated with T_OLD.
 After receiving from the AS the access token response including the access token T_NEW, C will send a protected POST request including T_NEW to the authz-info endpoint at the RS, according to the original workflow.
 Since the RS does not store T_OLD and does not have the corresponding secure communication association used by C to protect the POST request, the RS replies to C with an unprotected error response.
 After that, C can send a new access token request to the token endpoint at the AS, asking for a new access token in a new token series.

 # Updated "ace_profile" Parameter # {#sec-updated-ace-profile-parameter}